ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-write-secure-ballerina-code.md

 OAuth2 token issuing requires several additional configurations for the `oauth2:ClientCredentialsGrantConfig` including:

-* `tokenUrl` - Token URL for the authorization endpoint.
+* `tokenUrl` - Token URL for the authorization endpoint
-* `clientId` - Client ID for the client credentials grant authentication.
+* `clientId` - Client ID for the client credentials grant authentication
-* `clientSecret` - Client secret for the client credentials grant authentication.
+* `clientSecret` - Client secret for the client credentials grant authentication
-* `scopes` - Scope of the access request.
+* `scopes` - Scope of the access request
-* `clockSkewInSeconds` - Clock skew in seconds.
+* `clockSkewInSeconds` - Clock skew in seconds
-* `retryRequest` - Retry the request if the initial request returns a 401 response.
+* `retryRequest` - Retry the request if the initial request returns a 401 response
-* `credentialBearer` - How authentication credentials are sent to the authorization endpoint.
+* `credentialBearer` - How authentication credentials are sent to the authorization endpoint
-  * `http:AUTH_HEADER_BEARER` - Indicates that the authentication credentials should be sent via the Authentication Header.
+  * `http:AUTH_HEADER_BEARER` - Indicates that the authentication credentials should be sent via the Authentication Header
-  * `http:POST_BODY_BEARER | NO_BEARER` - Indicates that the Authentication credentials should be sent via the body of the POST request.
+  * `http:POST_BODY_BEARER | NO_BEARER` - Indicates that the Authentication credentials should be sent via the body of the POST request
-* `clientConfig` - HTTP client configurations,which calls the authorization endpoint.
+* `clientConfig` - HTTP client configurations,which calls the authorization endpoint

 The `oauth2:ClientCredentialsGrantConfig` record should be provided into the `oauth2:OutboundOAuth2Provider` when initializing and the initialized `oauth2:OutboundOAuth2Provider` is passed to the `http:BearerAuthHandler`.